Uncovering Real-Time Bugs with Specialized RTOS Tools

 5 - The MPT executes until it needs to wait for its event to reoccur so the RTOS switches back to the LPT.

-7 - Once the HPT finishes accessing the resource, it releases the semaphore and then waits for its event to reoccur (in this case, we simulated this with a self-suspend).
+7 - Once the HPT finishes accessing the resource, it releases the semaphore and then waits for its event to reoccur (in this case, this is simulated with a self-suspend).

-8 - The LPT resumes execution since neither of the other two tasks are ready-to-run.
+8 - The LPT resumes execution because neither of the other two tasks are ready-to-run.

 9 - The priority inversion occurs because an LPT holds a resource that the HPT needs.
 However, the problem gets worse when medium-priority tasks further delay the release of the semaphore by the LPT.